Agriculture in Taiwan: Republic of China

+President Lee Teng-hui believed that agriculture was the backbone of a nation and promoted it extensively.
+He implemented health insurance and occupational hazard insurance programs for farmers.
+He also emphasized the Japanese roots of much of Taiwan's agricultural infrastructure.

 While the importance of agriculture to the Taiwanese economy has declined greatly from its heyday Taiwan has become a global leader in the vertical farming industry.
 Due to their efficient development of vertical farming technology and know-how Taiwanese firms are often partnered with by international firms looking to start vertical farming ventures in their home countries.
 The vertical farming industry benefits from the high concentration of LED, robotics, engineering, and data processing firms in Taiwan.
 Vertical farms in Taiwan primarily compete with imported produce and focus on producing premium vegetables as their products remain more expensive than those from Taiwan's traditional farms.

 Recently, the government has introduced new policy to reactivate all of the remaining idle farmland to ensure food security, food self-sufficiency and to revitalize the agriculture sectors.
 Policies to develop the sector to be more competitive, modern and green were also introduced.
 This has led to a large number of urban youth taking up farming.
 Since 2009 the Agriculture Council has subsidized education and training for new farmers, most of whom already hold advanced degrees.

 In 2020 the Taiwanese government's Council of Agriculture set aside NT$5 billion (US$166.21 million) in loans for produce, livestock and aquaculture operations as well as other agriculture-based enterprises effected by the COVID-19 pandemic.
 The loans are at a preferential rate of 0.79 percent to 1.68 percent.

 In 2021 the Taiwanese government began incentivizing rice farmers to diversify their production beyond the staple crop.

+Taiwan's agriculture industry now satisfies 90% of its domestic demand, making it a model of self-sufficiency.

 Government

-Agriculture-related affairs in Taiwan are handled by Council of Agriculture (COA), headed by Minister Chen Chi-chung, and its division Agriculture and Food Agency.
-Taiwan houses the headquarter of the World Vegetable Center.
-Taiwan is also a member of world organizations related to agriculture, such as Afro-Asian Rural Development Organization, Asia-Pacific Economic Cooperation, International Commission for the Conservation of Atlantic Tunas and World Trade Organization.
+Agriculture-related affairs in Taiwan are handled by the Ministry of Agriculture (MOA), headed by Minister Chen Junne-jih, and its division Agriculture and Food Agency.
+Taiwan houses the headquarters of the World Vegetable Center.
+Taiwan is also a member of world organizations related to agriculture, such as the African-Asian Rural Development Organization, Asia-Pacific Economic Cooperation, International Commission for the Conservation of Atlantic Tunas and World Trade Organization.

 Produce

-In 2013, there are four main agricultural produce sectors in Taiwan, which are plant crops (47.88%), livestock (31.16%), fishery (20.87%) and forest (0.09%).
-The total annual agriculture produce production is around 6.9 million tons.
+Agriculture in Taiwan consists of four sectors, with crops (47.39%), livestock (37%), fishery (15.58%) and forestry (0.03%) accounting for total agricultural output of NT$580 billion in 2023.